How to Build a Hamburger Menu in React

 export default App;

-An unstyled navigation menu should now be visible in your browser.
-You'll add styling to it in the next step.
+An unstyled navigation menu should now be visible in your browser, as shown below:

-To style the navigation menu, you'll copy style rules from this section and paste them into your NavBar.css file.
-But before that, locate the index.css file in the file tree and paste the following into it:
+Before applying style rules to the navigation menu, locate the index.css file in the file tree and paste the following code into it:

 /*Index.css*/